ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/RestSemblance/readme.md

 **_The APIs dependencies are not created yet.
 They're behind schedule._**

-No worries... just get your QA team to fake results of the API to help you test your process.
-But wait!
+No worries... just get your QA team to fake results for the API calls to help you test your process.

+*But wait!  *

 **How can we do it cleanly?**